RKelln/5-directions/public/writing/ppf.md

 Notes:
 Building on the developments in statistics and probability theory the general theories of information, communication, computation and games began to emerge.

 Quantifying the amount of information in a system requires the use of probabilities.
 Learning that an unlikely event has occurred is more informative than learning that a likely event has occurred.
 If I already know everything you can tell me, I can receive no information.
-"Tell me something I don't know" means I am uncertain what you are going to say.
+"Tell me something I don't know" means I want to be uncertain what you are going to say.
 All the things you could say that I don't know constitute information.

-This also means that rare events are more uncertain or more surprising and require more information to represent them than common events.
-Communicating something surprising or uncommon to the receiver requires more information about it.
-So conveying expected information requires and transmits only little information, but it requires and transmits a lot of information to convey what you don't already know.
+This also means that rare events that are more uncertain or more surprising then require more information to represent than common events.
+I don't have to say much to tell you something you expected anyways, but telling you something unexpected or unfamiliar requires a longer explanation.
+Thus conveying expected information requires and transmits only little information, but it requires and transmits a lot of information to convey the unexpected.

 This is measured by what is called information entropy, or how much information is available in a system.
 It is related to, but separate from, entropy in other fields and can be thought of as "how many yes/no guesses would it take?"
+For example to guess the outcome of a coin flip or a die roll or a word in Wordle.

 Low Probability Event: High Information (surprising).